AI & Technology

 • Writing, research, client communication, and contract drafting are the four areas where AI helps most right now

 Lawyers write a lot.
 Way more than most people realize.
 Client emails, motions, briefs, demand letters, contract clauses, case summaries — it never really stops.
-And until recently, all of that writing happened word by word, hour by hour, at a billing rate that clients are increasingly pushing back on.
+And until recently, all of that writing happen word by word, hour by minute, at a billing rate that clients are increasingly push back on.

 AI changed that.
 In 2024, AI usage in law firms grew by 315%, making it one of the fastest technology adoptions the legal sector has ever seen.
 So what does that actually mean for the day-to-day practice of law?
 What are the real, concrete benefits?
-And which AI tools should lawyers actually use in 2026?
+Moreover, And which AI tools should lawyer really utilize in 2026?

-That's exactly what this article covers — 10 specific benefits of ai for lawyers, focused on writing and communication, with real data behind each one.
+That's precisely what this article covers — 10 specific benefits of ai for lawyers, focused on writing and communication, with real data behind each one.

 1. Faster Document Drafting Without Sacrificing Quality